 - Traveling expenses

-- Other expenses directly related to, and for the principal purpose of, the adoption of a child
+- Other expenses directly related to, and for the

 What Can I Do to Receive the Adoption Tax Credit?